Design # 71; TAYLOR 42’s

 Both T-42′s boast a ballast/displacement ratio of over 60%, and nearly half the ballast weight is carried inside the hull.
 Most of this inside ballast is carefully shaped to fit the hull and very heavily glassed in place, forming a ‘lead core’ beam supporting the mast step, and massive lead and glass ‘backing plates’ distributing the keel bolt and grounding loads over a large area of hull shell.
 This ballasting approach results not only in a remarkably robust structure, but also in a substantial speed advantage upwind, due to an unusually ‘soft’ motion in a seaway resulting from the low pitch moment of inertia.
 Also contributing to the high stability and low pitch moment are a very sophisticated four spreader HallSpar rigs.

 Rating rules come and go, (along with their inevitable type-forming and loopholes), but good all-around boats are always fast and fun, and they keep right on winning no matter what rule is in vogue.
 The T-42 is an especially impressive case in point; they were designed for IMS, they were consistent winners under that rule, and they are still winning in the same configurations (no significant changes) in PHRF, ORR and IRC.
-The have proven to be rugged, seaworthy, versatile, fast and fun, winners under any handicap system.
+They have proven to be rugged, seaworthy, versatile, fast and fun, and winners under any handicap system.
 Comments from two DRUMBEAT owners sum it up well for these boats: One chuckled, after an early string of high end race wins, “This boat is a license to steal!”
-Another recently lamented, “I never should have sold that boat!”
+A later owner lamented, “I never should have sold that boat!”

 - Bermuda Race ’08; T-42 CABADY (ex-NUMBERS) 1st in Class 4 in both IRC and ORR, 3rd in fleet